Our Dads and Their Boats

 I grew up on the water, and I mean that literally.
 I was born in July, aka peak boating season in Rhode Island.
 Not the type to miss an opportunity to sail, my parents strung up a system on their C&C 29 where I swung around in a makeshift bassinette-like contraption all summer.

 These days, both of my parents are active boaters, but it was my dad who instilled a love of boating into our family.
 He grew up in Warwick, RI and has plenty of tales of his youthful escapades.
 One of my personal favorites: the time he sailed with a friend to Block Island in his teens on a whim.
 Of course, this was with no charts, no motor, barely any wind.
 Just dumb luck.
 Oh, and he neglected to tell his parents.
-Some call it dangerous, he called it an adventure.
+Some may call that dangerous, he called it an adventure.

 The first time my dad passed on his love for boating was to my mom.
 When they started dating, he asked my mom to sail to Cuttyhunk for the weekend.
 She had never set foot on a sailboat but gamely agreed.
 Again, without navigation and no charts, they set out from Cedar Tree Point in Warwick.
 Of course, the thunderstorms started just an hour after departure.
 There were two lifejackets aboard, but they happened to be child-sized and no comfort to my mom, who was starting to get nervous.
 Somewhere around Tiverton, things really went awry when the sailboat ran aground.
 A helpful fisherman successfully pulled them off a shoal, but snapped a halyard in the process.